EDUCBA Logo

 • Symbols

-How to Use Combine cells in Excel
+How to Use Combine Cells in Excel

-Combining cells can be done in any way; this can be done via the formula of concatenating or using the symbol of “&.”
+Combining cells can be done in any way; this can be done via the formula of concatenating or using the symbol “&.”

 Method 1st by using the function of concatenating.